 Whether novice or expert fly fisher, catching Salmon on fly rods has to be experienced rather than described.
 Sockeye, Pink, Silver or even the occasional Chinook is simply an extraordinary feeling.
 Each guide at RML takes pleasure in teaching beginners or furthering a seasoned fly fishermen’s skills.
 Common knowledge in Alaska is that Salmon caught on fly rods taste better than those caught on spinning tackle!

-Redoubt Mountain Lodge carries 5,6 & 8wt fly rods and gear for guest use.
-If you are bringing your own equipment, you will want to bring a 5wt for the Char & Trout and an 8wt for the Salmon.
+Redoubt Mountain Lodge offers a full arsenal of fly rods & reels.
+Guests can choose from: 5 – 8 wt single-hand rods, 7 wt switch rods & 8 – 10 wt double-hand spey rods.
+If you plan to bring your own equipment: 5wt for the Char & Trout and 8wt for the Salmon.
 You’ll only need floating lines for both rods and a sinking tip for the 8wt.